Publications Written By Attorney Addison Steele in Santa Barbara, California

 Myth: If the police don't read me my rights the case has to be dismissed.

 Reality: A Miranda warning is an important part of the law on television.
 In real life it very rarely has any importance.
 It is EXTREMELY rare for a person's statement or confession to be suppressed because they weren't given a Miranda warning.
-Even on those VERY rare occasions, it's not necessarily helpful, because the person suppression is undone if the person chooses to testify.
+Even on those VERY rare occasions, it's not necessarily helpful, because the suppression of the statement is undone if the person chooses to testify.

 So here's the history, a guy named Ernesto Miranda took his case all the way to the U.S. Supreme Court.
 That led to a U.S. Supreme Court decision Miranda v.
 Arizona (1966) 384 U.S. 436.
 The ruling is about "custodial interrogations."
 That means that it established a rule for when the police interrogate someone.
 That rule is that if someone is in custody before they can be interrogated the police must inform the person of his or her right to remain silent and to have a lawyer.
 What it has turned into, probably because it's what police, and the people that train them, have seen on television, is a meaningless ritual when someone is being arrested.
 If a person is interrogated without a Miranda warning, and if that person confesses to a crime or makes statements harmful to his or her defense, there's a very small chance that the prosecution will not be able to use that confession or those harmful statements in their "case in chief" against the person.
 That means that statements being suppressed because of a Miranda violation only helps if the person does not testify in his or her own defense.
 The statements are only suppressed "for all purposes," meaning they cannot be used at all in the person's trial, if the Miranda violation was done in bad faith by the police.